vacp2p/rfc/content/docs/rfcs/51/README.md

 # Automatic Sharding

-Autosharding is a method of managing decisions related to shards automatically.
-By sharing shards with peers of other apps, the total set of peers increase which increase anonymity.
-On the other hand, sharing a shard with other apps increase the number of unrelated messages a peer has to relay.
-Autosharding is the default behaviour for shard choice but opting out is always possible for apps that want more control.
+Autosharding select shards automatically and is the default behaviour for shard choice but opting out is always possible.
+Shards (pubsub topics) not longer have to be chosen, they are instead computed from content topics with the procedure below.

 ## Rendezvous Hashing